koifissh/SJF-SRT-Process-Scheduler/README.md

 Author: Daniel Huynh

 ## Statement
 This information can be used to develop, understand, and implement two types of process schedulers (SJF and SRT).
 It takes arrival time, burst time, and priority as inputs into a user desired amount of process structs meant to imitate an actual process.
-The scheduler works by keeping track of a running time and determining the next minmalist process within a user desired list to execute next dependent on the rules of the chosen scheduler.
+The scheduler works by keeping track of a running time and determining the next shortest process within the list to execute.
+The determination is dependent on the rules and logic of the chosen scheduler.

 ## Usage
 To use this program, follow these steps: